rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 For in much wisdom is much vexation, and he who increases knowledge increases sorrow. ^0118

 I said in my heart, Come now, I will test you with pleasure; enjoy yourself.
 But behold, this also was vanity. ^0201

 I said of laughter, It is mad, and of pleasure, What use is it? ^0202

-I searched with my heart how to cheer my body with wine —my heart still guiding me with wisdom —and how to lay hold on folly, till I might see what was good for the children of man to do under heaven during the few days of their life. ^0203
+I searched with my heart how to cheer my body with wine--my heart still guiding me with wisdom--and how to lay hold on folly, till I might see what was good for the children of man to do under heaven during the few days of their life. ^0203

 I made great works.
 I built houses and planted vineyards for myself. ^0204